On the Invariance of G\"odel's Second Theorem with regard to Numberings: Admissibility of Numberings

 Once again this definition has a computational motivation, since the concept of formal representability is intended to capture the concept of computability, in the sense that formally representable sets characterise sets which are generated by a \enquote{computing machine} \citep[p.~9]{Smullyan1961}.
-The above criterion can therefore be seen as a constraint to preserve the computational content.

-As in the case of sequence-admissibility, this criterion once again depends on a specific representation of syntax.
-Furthermore we will show that weaker assumptions suffice to capture the intuitive computability of a numbering.

-In short, a satisfying criterion of acceptability has to account for two things: (i)~to allow for a more general approach with regard to the representation of expressions (i.e., not presupposing expressions to be finite sequences, as in the last two criteria) and (ii) to provide a conceptually adequate notion of computability (as opposed to the computable translatability criterion).
-The next two subsections are devoted to the proposal of a criterion satisfying both (i) and (ii).